Schools

 Grab 30 minutes with Dr. Crum

-Art, race history, and storytelling: The secret ingredients we use to help you self-reflect and think critically to be the best possible teacher and leader.
+Art, history, and storytelling: The secret ingredients I use to help you self-reflect and think critically to be the best possible teacher and leader.

-The results you can expect when you invest in our diversity, equity, and inclusion workshops in schools.
+The results you can expect when you invest in my diversity, equity, and inclusion services in schools.

 • Increasing teacher confidence to help lower turnover